IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 * 11 End of Semester Book - 2nd draft
 * 12 End of Semester Book - Final

-and files:
-* Letter or Video to Next Cohort
-* End of Semester PDF

 If you're creating a book also include:
 * Midterm and Final Self Assessment